MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 ### Marten

 [Marten][2] is an open-source library that provides an API to the PostgreSQL [JSONB storage][1], influenced by RavenDb client API.
-It allows to use PotgreSQL as schema-less NoSQL document storage.
+It allows to use PostgreSQL as schema-less NoSQL document storage.
 Unlike typical document databases, PostgreSQL JSONB storage provides you the ACID-compliant transactional store with full consistency.

 To use Marten and PostgreSQL as saga persistence, you need to install `MassTransit.Marten` NuGet package and